|

 And he did love, all life above, that little Julie Claire,

-The lithe, white slave-girl he had bought for seven hundred skins,
+The lithe, white slave-girl he had bought for seven hundred

 And taken to his wickiup to make his moccasins.